neu-pdi/cs2100-public-resources/docs/lecture-notes/l17-properties-visibility-immutability.md

 ---
-sidebar_position: 9
+sidebar_position: 17
-lecture_number: 9
+lecture_number: 17
-title: Visibility and Immutability
+title: Properties, Visibility, and Immutability
 ---

-# Visibility and Immutability
+# Properties, Visibility, and Immutability

 "Unenforced guidelines and best practices" is a recurring theme in this course.